Li Hongyang (footballer)

-Li Hongyang (李洪洋 (李洪洋, Lǐ Hóngyáng); born 1 April 1984, in Tianjin) is a Chinese footballer who currently plays for Tianjin Teda in the Chinese Super League.
+Li Hongyang (李洪洋 (李洪洋, Lǐ Hóngyáng); born 1 April 1984, in Tianjin) is a Chinese former professional footballer.

 Club career

 Li started his professional career with Xiamen Lanshi in 2002.
 He transferred to Shenzhen Kingway in 2006.
 Li moved back to hometown club Tianjin Teda in February 2009.
 However, he failed to establish himself within the team and transferred to Chengdu Blades in July 2009.
 He returned to Tianjin Teda in January 2012.
 On 1 May 2012, he made his debut for Tianjin in the fifth round of 2012 AFC Champions League group stage which Tianjin Teda lost to Central Coast Mariners 5–1 at Central Coast Stadium.